ForexClear is a leader in risk management. We are a stronghold in centrally cleared OTC foreign exchange markets.

 Where possible, ForexClear will seek to transfer underlying client portfolios to an alternate Clearing Member immediately following a Clearing Member default.

-Once the risk of the portfolio is reduced to a reasonably level, ForexClear separates the defaulter’s portfolio by currency.
+Once the risk of the portfolio is reduced to a reasonable level, ForexClear separates the defaulter’s portfolio by currency.
 The DMG then conducts an auction for each portfolio.
 The ability to receive and price an auctioned portfolio is one of the criteria we verify prior to granting membership to ForexClear.

 In the event that losses are greater than the financial resources of the defaulting Clearing Member, the funded Default Fund contributions of solvent ForexClear Clearing Members are attributed into tranches based on bidding behaviour in the auction to determine how Clearing Members’ Default Fund contributions will be used in resolving the defaulted portfolio: